Zarkonnen/se-interpreter/README.md

 You can supply scripts to the interpreter and have them played back on a Selenium server.
 You can also import the interpreter as a npm dependency and use it as a library, attaching listeners to get detailed information at each state of the playback process, and controlling the step-by-step execution.

 There is also a syntax for config files that let you specify a set of script runs.
+See the examples/ directory.
+Each config file contains one or more configurations, which in turn contain a list of scripts and one or multiple settings.
+Each script within a configuration is executed with each set of settings, making it easy to do cross-platform testing.

+Finally, there's an example on how to set up a [Travis](https://travis-ci.org/) .travis.yml file to continuously test using se-interpreter.

-se-interpreter is currently under development.
-It is not yet available through npm.
+se-interpreter is currently under development, but will soon be available through npm.
 It's being developed by [David Stark](mailto:david.stark@zarkonnen.com) at the behest of [Sauce Labs](http://saucelabs.com/), and licensed under the Apache License, Version 2.0:

     Copyright 2013 Sauce Labs